Bloch type spaces on the unit ball of a Hilbert space: Proof of Theorems , and

 that is

-(ii) Based on the results on $\mathbb{C}^{2}$ (cf. \cite[Lemma 1(a)]{Yang}), we can obtain the desired estimates applying the same method as in (i). (iii) is just a corollary from (i) and (ii). \end{proof}
+(ii) Based on the result for $\mathbb{C}^{2}$ (cf. \cite[Lemma 1(a)]{Yang}), we can obtain the desired estimate applying the same method as in (i). (iii) is just a corollary from (i) and (ii). \end{proof}

 \begin{lemma} Let $\alpha\geq0$ and $f:\mathbb{B} \rightarrow \mathbb{C} $ be a holomorphic function.
 If

 for all $x\in \mathbb{B}$ and $y\in \partial \mathbb{B}$ with $\langle x,y\rangle=0$, then for all $x\in \mathbb{B}$ and $y\in \partial \mathbb{B}$ with $\langle x,y\rangle=0$. \end{lemma} \begin{proof} For $f\in H(\mathbb{B})$, we rewrite it as $\sum_{n=0}^{\infty} P_{n}(x)$, where $P_{n}$ is an $n$-homogeneous polynomial, that is, the restriction to the diagonal of a continuous $n$-linear form on the $n$-fold space $E\times \cdots\times E$.
 Then $ \mathcal{R} P_{n}=nP_{n}$ and $DP_{n}$ is $(n-1)$-homogeneous $ (n\geq1)$, so that